Football Club of Greeks of Alexandria: History

-Its founding members, who were also players of the club, reported by Savvas Kafkalas J. Saridakis, I. Stefanoudakis, S. Papadakis, G. Painter, No. Economides, G. Tsilivi, Averkiadis, Liverios, springs, Katrakis, I. Papadakis, Ant.
-Rallis.
+The club was founded in 1910 by Greek residents of Alexandria, at a time when the city had a large and economically influential Greek population.
+Sporting and cultural clubs played an important role in community life, providing social cohesion and recreational opportunities.

+Like other diaspora clubs, the Football Club of Greeks of Alexandria was formed by local enthusiasts and amateur players, reflecting broader trends in the spread of football among Greek communities outside Greece.
 In 1911 the chair of the group took his son Emmanuel Benaki, Alexander.

 Action

 The club used the Shatby stadium and the rent was paid by the chairman Alexander Benakis.
 Chaired by the Football Club has created a significant group of players: K. Salvagos, G. Vassiliadis, P. Vassiliadis, Al. Vassiliadis, D. Father, author, C. Melas, G. Armantzopoulo, A. Chrambanis, A. loss, etc. After the death of the president took Benaki N. Kanavos.

 In 1927 the squad for the Group included: Balis, Skouloudis, Andreadis, Papafingos, Klonaris, Marinakis, Marinakis, Michelepis, Craps, Makris, Michaelides, Papadopoulos Valianatos, Yannis Ioannidis, Michelis, Patrinos et al.

 After the war, the Group merged with the Athletic Union of Greek Alexandria, forming part of football.